unlocomqx/addons-docs/docs/src/productdesigner/14-pricing-plugin.md

 # Custom pricing

-You can add a custom pricing plugin if needed, by creating a plugin file in the `plugins/pricing` directory.
+You can add a custom pricing plugin by creating a plugin file in the `plugins/pricing` directory.

 Here's the folder path